15 WLW/Lesbian Romance Books You Must Read

 6. A Dark and Hollow Star (The Hollow Star Saga)

-This one is an urban fantasy novel that takes place mostly in Toronto.
+This one is an urban fantasy novel that takes place mainly in Toronto.
 In this world, the faerie courts are real and thriving.
 We follow four queer teens who are all connected to these courts as they solve some gruesome ritualistic murders against the Ironborn population.
 It means the half-fae population.

 Arlo is an Ironborn herself connected to the ruling court.
 Nausica is an ex-fury, and she’s an immortal lesbian.
 Vehan is the prince of the Seelie summer court and his brooding bodyguard, Aurelian.
-I loved all of them so much, and it’s such an exciting plot, world-building with a murder mystery aspect.
+I loved them so much, and it’s such an exciting plot, world-building with a murder mystery aspect.

 A Dark and Hollow Star